North Block Hotel

 Planning a Stay Around Washington Street

 For visitors using North Block as a base, the practical logic is direct.
 Yountville is compact enough that the hotel's Washington Street address puts the main concentration of restaurants and tasting rooms within a ten-minute walk.
-The town is leading reached by car from San Francisco or the Napa Valley Wine Train from Napa itself.
+The town is easily reached by car from San Francisco or via the Napa Valley Wine Train from Napa itself.
 Evening bookings at the more sought-after local tables, including the Keller properties and the tasting-menu rooms, should be secured well in advance, given that Yountville operates with limited covers relative to the demand it attracts from the Bay Area and beyond.
 The hotel's own bar can absorb guests on shorter notice, and for visitors who have spent a day in tasting rooms across the valley, a quieter setting with a considered wine and spirits list often serves better than another reservation.
-For a broader view of what the town offers, see our full Yountville restaurants guide.